WestSydney.com.au

 • M7/M12 interchange completion.The M12 Motorway to the airport opened 14 March 2026.
 The M7/M12 interchange — the final road link for drivers approaching from Sydney's north and east — remains under construction.
 Completion date not yet confirmed.

 • Sydney Metro Western Sydney Airport.
 Track-laying was 70% complete in January 2026; metro trains had not yet arrived from Germany as at February 2026.
-The metro is expected to open in late 2027 — it will not be ready for the airport launch in October 2026.
+The metro is expected to open mid-to-late 2027 — it will not be ready for the airport launch in October 2026.
+The Parklife Metro consortium dispute and significant budget pressures pushed the timeline back from the original target.
 This is the most significant infrastructure gap for passengers who want to avoid driving.
 Monitor sydneymetro.info for any date refinement.

 • Additional airline announcements.
 No passenger carriers beyond Air New Zealand, Singapore Airlines, and the Qantas Group have confirmed WSI routes as at April 2026.
-Bilateral air services agreement constraints currently limit some carriers.
+The $16 million Take-Off Fund (Destination NSW + WSI, announced April 2026) is actively incentivising new carriers through passenger subsidies and marketing support — Vietnam Airlines and IndiGo (India) are reported to be in discussions, though neither has confirmed scheduled services.
+Bilateral air services agreement constraints currently limit some carriers (notably Qatar Airways).
 Monitor wsiairport.com.au/media-releases.

 Sources monitored: wsiairport.com.au/media-releases · minister.infrastructure.gov.au · sydneymetro.info